 Breastfeeding and pumping is enough work as it is, so you’ll need the most reliable and practical baby bottles to help simplify your nursing experience.

-The range of Nursing Bottle by Pigeon has a SofTouch™ Peristaltic Nipple has Air Ventilation System (AVS™) that helps to adjusts air pressure inside the bottle.
+The range of Nursing Bottle by Pigeon (available on Shopee) has a SofTouch™ Peristaltic Nipple has Air Ventilation System (AVS™) that helps to adjusts air pressure inside the bottle.
 It consists of specially designed projections at the base and the top of the teats, allowing milk to flow smoothly into your baby’s mouth.
 The adjustment of the air pressure inside the bottle minimises air intake when feeding.
 So your baby will not swallow excessive air bubbles with milk.

 The bottles are available in various sizes; slim-neck or wide-neck, and comes in three different materials – glass, PP (Polypropylene) and PPSU (Polyphenylsulfone).